-Participants include a small group of: citizen science practitioners (selected during the NEWSERA survey), representatives from different enterprises, a science communication expert acting as moderator, and members from the NEWSERA Team.
+Participants include a small group of: citizen science practitioners from 38 ongoing citizen science initiatives, the NEWSERA “Pilots” (selected during the NEWSERA survey and interviews), representatives from different enterprises, a science communication expert acting as moderator, and members from the NEWSERA Team.

 The Lab is held online, with three different groups of participants in Spain, Portugal and Italy.
 While the co-creation workshops are held within each group, there will be moments in which all groups come together to share their work and findings.

 The 1st round of the Lab was conducted between January 25 and January 29, 2021.

 The 2nd round of Labs focused on cross-cutting issues in citizen science, such as co-designing indicators, demostrating impact and dealing with ethical issues and misinformation.
 It was carried out between February and April 2022.

 The 3rd and final round of Labs was dedicated to showcasing best practises, outputs and outcomes from the NEWSERA Pilots, and to drafting the Communication Blueprints, a series of guidelines for more effective science communication strategies in citizen science.
 The third round was carried out in person with national meetings on October 20th (Portugal), 21st (Italy), and November 3rd (Spain), 2022.